openorch/openorch/docs-source/docs/running/docker-compose.md

       # It is not an internal address, it's the address the   browser will make API requests to.
       - BACKEND_ADDRESS=http://127.0.0.1:58231

-  superplatform-backend:
+  openorch-backend:
-    image: crufter/superplatform-backend:latest
+    image: crufter/openorch-backend:latest
     ports:
       - "58231:58231"
     volumes:
       # We mount the docker socket so the backend can start   containers
       - /var/run/docker.sock:/var/run/docker.sock
       # We mount a volume so data will be persisted
-      - superplatform-data:/root/.superplatform
+      - openorch-data:/root/.openorch
     environment:
-      # This volume will be mounted by the LLM containers to access the models downloaded by Superplatform.
+      # This volume will be mounted by the LLM containers to access the models downloaded by OpenOrch.
-      - SUPERPLATFORM_VOLUME_NAME=superplatform-data
+      - OPENORCH_VOLUME_NAME=openorch-data
       #
       # GPU Acceleration for NVIDIA GPUs
       # Uncomment this envar for NVIDIA GPUs.
       #
-      # - SUPERPLATFORM_GPU_PLATFORM=cuda
+      # - OPENORCH_GPU_PLATFORM=cuda
 ```

 Put the above into a file called `docker-compose.yaml` in a folder on your computer and run it with the following command: